"Arthur! Monkey out of nowhere!"

 Live Action TV

 - Star Trek: The Next Generation's pilot episode introduces "Q", a god like entity that begins harassing the crew seemingly for the sake of it.
 He simply appears on the bridge and creates unnecessary drama.
-While he eventually becomes a beloved character by the end of the series, he was unimportant to the plot of the pilot it would have been tighter without him.
+While he eventually becomes a beloved character by the end of the series, he was unimportant to the plot of the pilot.
 Word of God says that the pilot was originally going to be one episode, but Executive Meddling forced it to become a two part episode.
 So Q was made up to fill the extra hour.

 - Star Trek: The Original Series had the Doomsday Machine from the episode of the same name, a giant weapon that flies through space eating everything it comes in contact with, up to and including entire planets.
 Spock believes it came from another galaxy, and Kirk theorizes it may have been built as a form of Mutually Assured Destruction in a war, intended as a bluff or deterrent but ultimately used, however the true origins and purpose of the machine are never revealed.